 What do airline graduate schemes involve?

-'From deciding on new menus for our in-flight meals to developing sales in new markets or working on the technology behind our new in-flight entertainment system, the range of opportunities is impressive.'
+Your responsibilities depend on the scheme and your employer but it's likely that you'll work on live projects that make a real impact.
+From deciding on new menus for in-flight meals, to developing sales in new markets or working on the technology behind in-flight entertainment systems.